Night of the Grizzly

 Rangers Ellis and Dalrymple then hike back down the path to retrieve cameras from the plane.
 Ranger Gilliland states that he was "standing at the top of the knoll about 10 feet from the mound" containing Amie, looking around when he spots a large bear about 15 feet away walking up the same trail they had just hiked up, and the same trail that rangers Ellis and Dalrymple had just walked down.
 After yelling Bear!
 The two troopers, who had arrived at this point, as well as Willy Fulton, begin yelling at the bear "to get out!".
 The bear hesitates for about 2 seconds before turning and walking back down the trail to the lake.
 (Gilliland 2003, pg 10)

-out of ear shot of the activity unfolding back at camp, spot a
+and out of ear shot of the activity unfolding back at camp,

-large adult bear moving down the trail from the camp.
-The two
+spot a large adult bear moving down the trail from the camp.

-climb onto the plane's float and yell as the bear continues to
+The two climb onto the plane's float and yell as the bear continues

 the rangers allowed it to move off.
 (Ellis